 i Activity levels in real estate market

-In the 2020 Policy Address, the Chief Executive of Hong Kong announced the abolition of the double ad valorem stamp duty (Double AVD) on non-residential property transactions in a bid to revitalise the real estate market in the commercial property sector.
-The abolition of the Double AVD will reduce commercial property transaction costs and is aimed at facilitating sales of commercial properties by businesses that are in financial predicaments or liquidity needs due to the economic downturn, caused by a number of factors in the previous two years and several waves of the covid-19 pandemic.
+In the 2020 Policy Address, the Chief Executive of Hong Kong announced the abolition of the double ad valorem stamp duty (Double AVD) on non-residential property transactions.
+The abolition of the Double AVD will reduce commercial property transaction costs and facilitate sales of commercial properties by businesses that are in liquidity needs.

 ii Availability of finance